rajeshkumarsecure/BatteryNotifier/README.md

 **Notes:**

 1. The Program has been tested on Ubuntu 18.04, Linux Mint 19.
-2. The Program should also work on all Python3 Version.
+2. The Program should also work on all Python3 Versions.

 **Future Scope:**